ErenHncr/form-builder-service/README.md

 [ ] - Create Question and Form structs in the types package.
 [ ] - Add MustHaveKey method to Question struct
-[ ] - Send a custom validation code for different cases [ ] - Separate question struct into different files
+[ ] - Add minimum and maximum methods to QuestionLabel struct for validation [ ] - Send a custom validation code for different cases [ ] - Separate question struct into different files